 Influenza is not a just a bad cold.
-People sick with with the flu can suffer from fevers, cough, sore throat and body aches.
+People sick with the flu can suffer from fevers, cough, sore throat and body aches.
+If you want to prevent this and more complications, don’t brush off getting the flu vaccine.
+There are many reasons to get the flu vaccine.

 There’s good news though.
 There’s a vaccine to help prevent the flu.